ns-rse/pooledpeaks/README.md

 for a comprehensive analysis pipeline from processing .fsa files, to cleaning the peak data, and conducting population genetic analyses.
 Some features are listed below and a usage example of the entire pipeline is included as a vignette.
+Please check out the [Contributing Guidelines](inst/CONTRIBUTING.md) for information on how to add to this package.

 ### Features
   * **Peak Scoring:** Process .fsa files and score peaks contained therein.